 You know the saying, “it takes money to make money”?
 Well, when you invest in a pension your money can make money.
 It doesn’t go and get a second job or anything, but it actually benefits from a really cool thing we like to call ‘compounding’.
 This is when your investment earns interest or is paid dividends and those are then reinvested – by doing that, your profits can then make more profits, then those profits can make profits and the longer it does this for, the greater the impact.

 Going back to the example earlier – if you opened a Wealthify pension at 21 with the aim of retiring at 67 with £420,000 in the bank then you’d only need to pay in £210 a month – that’s £550 less than if your money is doing nothing at all.

 Everyone likes to get something for nothing, and when you pay into a personal pension you get tax relief.
 The way it works is this, say you paid £80 into your pension, the government would top it up and make your £80 worth £100 – essentially giving you money to help save for your future.
 And what’s more, this extra money will also be invested and be able to benefit from compounding – it really is a win-win!

 People are living longer

 People living longer is great, but according to UN projections, in the next 50 years life expectancy is likely to increase to 87.
 While that may not seem like a huge amount – it’s just six years after all – you need to remember that this is an average, and it’s six more years that your pension will need to last for.
-Those six years would mean that you need to increase your pension target to £600,000 to maintain your £30,000 a year drawdown.
+Those six years would mean that you need to increase your pension target to £600,000 to maintain your £30,000 a year pension income.

 In it for the long-term